Leprechaun Bark

 If you like this recipe, please rate it!
 We’d also love to hear your thoughts in the comments below.

-"Leprechaun Bark" pieces of white and green swirled chocolate bark with Lucky Charms marshmallows
+stack of green chocolate bark topped with Lucky Charms marshmallows.

 Print Recipe